-- 1. While in field use inventory, only system-certified paramedics may access and handle controlled substances. - At the start and end of every shift and at any time of resupply of controlled substance, direct inspection of each controlled substance container (e.g. vial, ampule, pre-filled syringe or cartridge) will be conducted for any signs of damage to the individually numbered and/or letter tamper-evident seals and overall container, recording of controlled substance containers present and/or missing, and such inspection shall be signed by the oncoming paramedic with an appropriate witness signature as well (e.g. off going paramedic if at shift change, authorized materials agent if at EMSA, supervising officer).
+- 1. While in field use inventory, only system-certified paramedics may access and handle controlled substances. - 2.
+At the start and end of every shift and at any time of resupply of controlled substance, direct inspection of each controlled substance container (e.g. vial, ampule, pre-filled syringe or cartridge) will be conducted for any signs of damage to the individually numbered and/or letter tamper-evident seals and overall container, recording of controlled substance containers present and/or missing, and such inspection shall be signed by the oncoming paramedic with an appropriate witness signature as well (e.g. off going paramedic if at shift change, authorized materials agent if at EMSA, supervising officer).
 Expiration dates are to be noted at these inspections.
-All such inspection/inventory shall be recorded in an apparatus specific controlled substance log book, itself having secured access.
-At the start and end of every shift, if the apparatus is dispatched to an incident prior to the - At the start and end of every shift, if the apparatus is dispatched to an incident prior to the proper transfer of controlled substances to the oncoming paramedic, the paramedic with current documented custody must respond on the incident.
+All such inspection/inventory shall be recorded in an apparatus specific controlled substance log book, itself having secured access. - 3.
+At the start and end of every shift, if the apparatus is dispatched to an incident prior to the proper transfer of controlled substances to the oncoming paramedic, the paramedic with current documented custody must respond on the incident.
 At no time will transfer of controlled substances delay apparatus response or occur during an incident response. - 4.
 In the event of tampered/damaged and/or unaccounted controlled substances at any inspection, all involved personnel will remain on-duty and the last authorized personnel will retain custody of the controlled substances until all discrepancies are immediately reported to the supervising EMS officer and an OMD Division Chief with sufficient resolution acceptable to both the EMS officer and OMD Division Chief. - 5.
 In the event of expired controlled substances, the expired controlled substance will be removed from immediate patient use stock, reflected in the apparatus specific controlled substance log book and be secured, using a clear chain of custody per specific agency policy, until the expired controlled substance is in the secured custody of the agency's Controlled Substance Officer. - 6.
 All completed pages in the apparatus specific controlled substance log book will be retained by the agency's Controlled Substance Officer in compiling an agency specific master log of controlled substance use and inventory.

-EMS System for Metropolitan Oklahoma City and Tulsa 2024 Medical Control Board Treatment Protocols
+EMS System for Metropolitan Oklahoma City and Tulsa 2025 Medical Control Board Treatment Protocols

-Approved 11/08/23, Effective 1/15/24, replaces all prior versions PROTOCOL 17I: Controlled Substance Handling & Documentation - Field Paramedics (cont.)
+Approved 9/04/24, Effective 1/15/25, replaces all prior versions

+PROTOCOL 17I: Controlled Substance Handling & Documentation - Field Paramedics (cont.)